Khan/style-guides/style/react.md

 #### Open elements on the same line.

-80 characters per line is a bit tight so we opt to conserve the extra 4.
+The 80-character line limit is a bit tight so we opt to conserve the extra 4.

 Yes:
 ```jsx